com-480-data-visualization/data-visualization-project-2021-vizies/README.md

 | 75%   |  8104.25 | 10884    |  7357    | 64425   |  4353     | 32028.8  |  61629.8 | 40990    |  3635     | 39411.2 |   544     | 14335    | 17651    |  6411     | 17956.5  |
 | max   | 10833    | 13750    | 18544    | 77853   |  9618     | 41015    | 158000   | 71273    |  5024     | 55157   |   858     | 19323    | 31722    |  8850     | 26714    |

+We can see above that some countries have a minimum consumption set to 0, which is very unlikely to be realistic.
+We will have to check this before any visualisation.

 In order to understand how the data is formatted, let us take France energy consumption as an example.

 The first rows are the following: